telegott/r.example/README.md

 Workflows:
+- building the packages add _everything_ in your package directory to your build process.
+Exclude _everything_ that's not needed for that to the `.Rbuildignore` (be aware it has a stricter syntax than other ignore-files, check examples).
 - _Never_ install the package locally!
 - To add a package, use `usethis::use_package`, _don't_ use `renv::install`.
 The `DESCRIPTION` file is the source of truth.
 - After the `DESCRIPTION` file has new packages, do `renv::snapshot(type = "explicit")`, _not_ `renv::snapshot()`.